“New York’s Sidewalks Are So Packed, Pedestrians Are Taking to the Streets,” by Winnie Hu, The New York Times, June 30, 2016

 It is an insidious and unfair that college admission officers won’t acknowledge or admit to — they deny the very existence of such policies or practices.
 It’s something akin, if I may paraphrase from Orwell’s Nineteen Eighty-Four, to saying: “all applicants are equal, but some applicants are more equal than others.”

-Listed below are some recent articles in the subject, in order of publication, most recent first.
+Listed below (following my Addendum) are some recent articles in the subject, in order of publication, most recent first.

 Roger W. Smith, email to a friend, January 30, 2017: